 * Support for Windows 7 RTM without service packs ended on April 9, 2013.

 ** Windows 8.1 without the Update cannot get new updates.
 Windows 8 can still get updates.

 It depends on who you ask!
 There is no one who can accurately report the true usage of any operating system.
 Various companies can report what they sold in a particular period of time and combine that info to see their "market share".
 Internet sites can report the operating systems of those who come to visit them.
 Someone might be able to estimate the "installed base" for an operating system, meaning the number of computers currently using that operating system.
 But no one can really tally the whole world, or even a whole country.

 The statistics from NetMarketShare.com are based on visits to web sites in their network of 40,000 web sites with 160 million unique visitors per month.
 Clearly this is not all of the web sites in the world and does not count computers that cannot access the Internet.

-The static charts below show the pie charts for operating systems for the year 2013 and for April 2014.
+The static charts below show the pie charts for operating systems for the year 2015 and for April 2017.
 Which operating systems increased?
 Which decreased?
-Note that the April 2014 shows Windows 8.1 but the chart for 2013 does not.
-It was released Oct.
-2013.

 [Note: The blue-gray pie wedge has the highest percentage, green is second, etc. for both charts. ]

 Visits to US government web sites come from all over the world and from both businesses and people.
 There is now a way to see analytics about those visits.
-The illustration below shows statistics on November 30, 2015.
 For current numbers, click the link below the image.
 The page may be slow to load.